 8.5 Procedures

+8.5.1 General

 Indicators can be co-related with physically associated Function Keys using Indicator indid and Function Key keyid.
 If the IDs are identical, the MGC application can safely assume that the key and indicator are physically (or otherwise) associated on the actual device.
 This avoids assumptions and/or the requirement for application level knowledge of device-specific layout of the physical resources.
-See also the Function Keys package (kf).
+See also the Function Keys package (kf in clause 7).

+8.5.2 Signal Procedures

+Each addressed indicator always has a certain state.
+The SetIndicator signal shall therefore be considered to control state changes rather than as persistent signal associated with a period of time of length greater than zero.

 [End Correction]

 Technical and Editorial Corrections to H.248.8 (2005)